 Papish Pond Multiple Use Area

-Papish Pond Multiple Use Area is located in the town of Cincinnatus in Southeastern Cortland County.
-Many different recreational activities can be enjoyed in this small area, including hiking, fishing, canoeing, hunting, trapping, snowshoeing, cross-country skiing, bird watching, and nature viewing.
+Papish Pond Multiple Use Area offers many different recreational activities including: fishing, canoeing, hunting, trapping, bird watching, and nature viewing.
 Papish Pond Multiple Use Area is often considered a part of Gee Brook State Forest as they are located in close proximity to each other.

-The main attraction of Papish Pond Multiple Use Area is not surprisingly, Papish Pond.
+The main attraction of Papish Pond Multiple Use Area is Papish Pond.
 Many users enjoy the excellent fishing opportunities that the 38 acre pond, full of pickerel, yellow perch, bullhead, and largemouth bass, provides.
 It is a great place to hang out in a canoe, and there is a boat launch for non-motorized and electric motor boats at the pond located right off of Gee Brook Road.
 Gas powered motor are prohibited.

 Papish Pond Multiple Use Area may be accessed by taking NY Route 26 and 41 to Gee Brook Road.
 Travel about 2.4 miles on Gee Brook Road to Papish Pond Multiple Use Area.
 Parking will be available from the shoulder of the road.

-For your safety and protection of the resource, the following regulations are in place:
+For your safety and protection of the resource, the following additional regulations are in place:

-- A permit from a DEC Forest Ranger must be obtained in order to camp at Papsih Pon Multiple Use Area.
+- A permit from a DEC Forest Ranger must be obtained in order to camp at Papish Pond Multiple Use Area.
 No camping within 150 feet of open water, roads, or trails.

 - Boats using electric motors only are allowed at Papish Pond